 If you can’t find your pulse at your wrist, put two fingers on the side of your neck, next to the windpipe.

-If you still can’t find a pulse, ask someone else to feel for you.
+If you still can’t find a pulse, ask someone else to feel it for you.

 Which factors can influence heart rate?